lun0522/HotasRemapper/Feasibility of Using HOTAS in MSFS on Xbox Console.md

 # Feasibility of Using HOTAS in MSFS on Xbox Consoles

+Document written on 2024-01-13 (See new changes in the Updates section)

 # Introduction

 Do you want to use virtually any **joysticks** and **throttles** (maybe rudder pedals and other gaming devices as well) in **Microsoft Flight Simulator** (maybe other flight simulation games as well if they have keyboard support) on an Xbox console?
 This project is my personal experiment of: